About the course

 - Department of Plant Sciences

-You will be equipped with a wide range of skills that you will need whether you wish to pursue a career in research or industrial sector.
+You will be equipped with a wide range of skills that you will need whether you wish to pursue a career in research, government or private sector.

 Changes to the course